Stuart Appleby's Golf Swing

 ImpactImpact

-As he gets into impact, one of the things you'll notice is that he does release his right arm through the ball.
-Again, that's more of a two plane trait, as opposed to keeping the right arm back longer, but this is still a fantastic impact position here; the shaft is in line with his right forearm.
+As he gets into impact, one of the things you'll notice is that he does release his trail arm through the ball.
+Again, that's more of a two plane trait, as opposed to keeping the trail arm back longer, but this is still a fantastic impact position here; the shaft is in line with his trail forearm.

-Interestingly, both Stuart and his coach believe this type of release make it a lot easier to work the ball in both directions - right-to-left or left-to-right.
+Interestingly, both Stuart and his coach believe this type of release makes it a lot easier to work the ball in both directions — trail-to-lead or lead-to-trail.

 Two Plane Traits in a One Plane Swing

-A lot of Tour players, probably most, end up with the right arm extended out and releasing away from the body.
-Again, it's more of a two plane trait, but it's one that Stuart has incorporated very well into his swing, and which does allow him to work the ball more easily, particularly left-to-right, in his golf swing.
+A lot of Tour players, probably most, end up with the trail arm extended out and releasing away from the body.
+Again, it's more of a two plane trait, but it's one that Stuart has incorporated very well into his swing, and which does allow him to work the ball more easily, particularly lead-to-trail, in his golf swing.

 It's a conscious decision he's made, and he's well aware of the consequences and plays it very well in his golf swing.